bestwebsoft/htaccess-wordpress-plugin/readme.txt

 * NEW: The ability to change the Directive block of the existing .htaccess file was added.
 Plugin optimization is done.

 == Upgrade Notice ==

+= V1.6.4 =
+We fixed the error deleting IP addresses when working with the Limit Attempts plugin.
+We fixed plugin errors when working on multisite.

 = V1.6.3 =
  We updated all functionality for wordpress 4.1.1.
 BWS plugins section is updated.